-Onvansertib in combination with standard of care (SoC) is improving ORR and PFS
+Onvansertib in combination with second-line standard of care (SoC) is reducing tumor growth and increasing progression-free survival.

 KRAS Mutations in mCRC*